jlk/GetDataProject/README.md

 5. This is an important step: From the merged data frame, I pick out the columns of data that pertain to mean or standard deviations of gathered data.
 These columns, along with subject and activity, are placed into merged_data.
 Column numbers are selected after manually reviewing colnames(merged_data) before this step
 6. Up to this point, activities were denoted by a number.
 Now I replace them with human-readable names
 7. Next, column names are renamed to "tidy," human-readable names
-8. Finally, the code loops over this merged dataset to generate a "tiny" dataset.
+8. Next, the code loops over this merged dataset to generate a "tiny" dataset.
 This is done by looping over subjects, and then looping over activities.
 The merged dataset is filtered off subject and activity, averages are calculated and placed in tidy_data
+9. Finally, column names are updated to reflect that the data is now averaged.

 Variable Names
 ==============